 - Networks.
 To help control the cost of your care, this plan uses Premera's Heritage network in Washington.
 You may be able to save money if you use an in-network provider.
 For more network details, see How Providers Affect Your Costs. - Allowed amount.
 This is the most this plan allows for a covered service.
 See Important Plan Information for details.
 For some covered services, you have to pay part of the allowed amount.
 This is called your cost share.
 This plan's cost shares are explained below.
 You will find the amounts in the summary table. - Copays.
 These are set dollar amounts you pay at the time you get some services.
 If the amount billed is less than the copay, you pay only the amount billed.
-Copays apply to the out-of-pocket maximum unless stated otherwise in the summary table.
-The deductible does not apply to most services that require a copay.
-Any exceptions are shown in the table.
+Copays apply to the out-of-pocket maximum, if any, unless stated otherwise in the summary table. - Coinsurance.
+For some healthcare from out-of-network providers, you pay a percentage of the allowed amount, and the plan pays the rest.
+This booklet calls your percentage "coinsurance."
+You pay no coinsurance (0%) when you use an in-network provider.
+Your coinsurance is shown in the summary table. - Out-of-pocket maximum This is the most you pay each calendar year for any deductibles, copays and coinsurance.
+Not all the amounts you have to pay count toward the out-of-pocket maximum.
+See ImportantPlan Information for details.